Cimon: Trial for bribery

 Despite these successes, Cimon was prosecuted by Pericles for allegedly accepting bribes from Alexander I of Macedon.
-During the trial, Cimon said: "Never have I been an Athenian envoy, to any rich kingdom.
-Instead, I was proud, attending to the Spartans, whose frugal culture I have always imitated.
-This proves that I don't desire personal wealth.
-Rather, I love enriching our nation, with the booty of our victories."
-As a result, Elpinice convinced Pericles not to be too harsh in his criticism of her brother.
+According to Plutarch's account, Pericles at trial "was very gentle with Cimon, and took the floor only once in accusation."
+Cimon, in his defense, pointed out that he was never envoy to the rich kingdoms of Ionia or Thessaly, but rather to Sparta, whose frugality he lovingly imitated; and that, rather than enrich himself, he enriched Athens with the booty he acquired from the enemy.
 Cimon was in the end acquitted.

 Helot revolt in Sparta

-Cimon was Sparta's Proxenos at Athens, he strongly advocated a policy of cooperation between the two states.
+Cimon was Sparta's proxenos at Athens.
+He strongly advocated a policy of cooperation between the two states.
 He was known to be so fond of Sparta that he named one of his sons Lacedaemonius.
 In 462 BC, Cimon sought the support of Athens' citizens to provide help to Sparta.
 Although Ephialtes maintained that Sparta was Athens' rival for power and should be left to fend for itself, Cimon's view prevailed.
 Cimon then led 4,000 hoplites to Mt.
 Ithome to help the Spartan aristocracy deal with a major revolt by its helots.
 However, this expedition ended in humiliation for Cimon and for Athens when, fearing that the Athenians would end up siding with the helots, Sparta sent the force back to Attica.